mwpenny/gbplay/docs/_posts/2021-05-10-An-8-Bit-Idea_The-Internet-of-Game-Boys.md

 then the latency can be theoretically infinite, supporting even the roughest of connections.
-As it turns out, this is exactly what stacksmashing did for Tetris and what another project called [TCPoke](http://pepijndevos.nl/TCPoke/) did for Pokemon Generation I and II.
+As it turns out, this is exactly what stacksmashing did for Tetris and what another project called [TCPoke](http://pepijndevos.nl/TCPoke/) did for Pokemon Generation 1 and 2.
 Bingo!
 This is a viable approach and has already been proven to work with another game.

 ## Next steps